|

 flown by Naval Reserve

-pilot Tony Janazzo.
+pilot Tony Jannazo.
 No 84 was a stock airplane and

 still had it's sub-rudder.
-Janazzo crashed South of the
+Jannazo crashed South of the

 airport and was killed instantly.
 Suspected cause of